DavidBruant/writings/_posts/2016-12-18-building-software-for-data-ownership.md

 I used your software to create data.
 It does not mean my data is yours.
 It doesn't mean I want you to read my data.
 Thank you for the tool, I'll keep the rest.

+Until i've given you explicit consent, you don't copy my data to your servers, you don't analyze it, you don't target ads at my face.

+Terms of Services are good when you're trying to protect yourself from legal consequences, but [they're a lie](https://tosdr.org/).
+You know it, i know it, everyone does.
+They're nowhere near being enough from a moral standpoint to be understood as consent.
+More is expected.
+I don't care it owning my data does not fit in your business plan.

+For the purpose of finding my data on different devices, it's fine to use a server, but it should be some data storage location that i own.
+Some people already have an online space to save data outside their own device like Google Drive or Dropbox.

+### Do not lose my data

+YOLO.
+I mean... seriously.
+Time is precious!

+To the computer, data is data.
+To a human being, it took time before hitting the keyboard, clicking a mouse, voice inputing; before getting to a point where the data to be ready.
+Human beings, a single life, no time to waste; not on computer issues anyway.

+Any software where data is entered in any way should save the data, so it's not lost.
+This should happen automatically, in the background.
+What is the deal with "save" buttons?
+And "restore" features?
+Just save the data and give it back to me when I'm back by default, without having me to do anything!
+Storage is cheap, the code is trivial to write, no excuse.

+On my computer, use the file system.
+On the web use localStorage first, then send to a user-controlled data backup service or the server.

+**Nobody should ever have to lose more than one minute of computer work.**

+### (read) Sharing

+It's rare that I create data in a computer with the sole intent of keeping it for myself.
+Any software should offer the possibility to share what's been created via URL.

+### (edit) Sharing

+## Review of a few softwares

+* gmail.com VS email client
+* prose.io
+*

 My data should be saved first and foremost on the device I created the data on.
 * File system for desktop (database if useful)
 * whatever file/storage API is available on mobile